Table of Contents

 This also makes them the right size for practicing snatches, for tall or long-armed athletes who need the full width, or close to it.
 Bars with shorter shafts would present an issue with getting a wide enough grip.

-Best for: Cheap bar for training olympic lifts & general training with a slightly lower starting weight
+Best for: For training olympic lifts, or general training with a lower starting weight

 These are a lot like the above but with a thin 25mm shaft compared to 28mm+.
 They are all exactly 15kg / 33 lb.

-They’re specifically used for women’s olympic lifting competitions, which call for the thinner bar that fits a woman’s hands better.
-They are also stronger, made for dropping with bumpers, so more expensive.
+They’re specifically used for women’s olympic lifting, which call for the thinner bar that fits a woman’s hands better.
+Some men find them nice to use too.
+Yes, there are colors other than pink.

 Best For: Women’s olympic lifting

-A lot like the rackable solid steel bars above, but a shorter shaft.
-Still around 30 lbs.
-These can come in 5ft-6ft overall lengths.
+This 6ft bar is a lot like the rackable solid steel bars further above, but a shorter shaft.
+This one is 35 lbs.

-The main thing to keep in mind is these have a short shaft, as short as a 39″ (a little over 3ft) shaft, and won’t fit a full sized power rack or squat rack and won’t work for practicing snatches or wide grip presses.
+The main thing to keep in mind is the shaft is in the range of 39″ to 43″, making it not fit a power rack or squat rack, and it won’t work for practicing snatches or very wide grip presses.

 Best for: Very tight spaces or doing accessory exercises